Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Static Evaluations Create a False Sense of Safety}

-Current safety evaluations rely heavily on static benchmarks or open-source datasets that have been available for some time.
-These datasets have already been exposed to model trainers and adversaries, which means a model may achieve high safety performance on these outdated datasets without necessarily being robust in real-world scenarios.
-As a result, static evaluations can create a false sense of safety.
-This underscores a significant limitation in the current evaluation framework: static benchmarks fail to capture the evolving nature of threats that models encounter in dynamic, real-world applications.
+Current safety evaluations predominantly rely on static benchmarks or open-source datasets that have long been accessible to both model trainers and adversaries.
+As a result, models may achieve high safety scores on these outdated datasets without demonstrating genuine robustness in real-world scenarios.
+This reliance on static evaluations can create a misleading sense of security.
+Ultimately, static benchmarks fail to reflect the evolving and unpredictable threats encountered in dynamic, real-world applications, highlighting a critical limitation in current evaluation frameworks.

 To address this challenge, safety evaluations must move beyond static assessments.
-A key \textbf{step is to develop evaluation datasets or benchmarks that evolve over time}, better reflecting the ever-changing landscape of safety threats.
-An example of an evolving evaluation system is the Chatbot Arena \cite{chiangchatbot}, which adapts as new threats and challenges emerge.
-Similar strategies could be applied to safety assessments in broader AI systems.
-Additionally, future evaluation methods might consider releasing only the ``seeds” or structural components of datasets, along with a test case generation method, rather than providing static test cases.
-This approach would enable the continuous generation of new test cases that better reflect the evolving nature of threats.
+A crucial step is to develop evaluation datasets and benchmarks that evolve over time, better capturing the shifting landscape of safety threats.
+For example, Chatbot Arena \cite{chiangchatbot} serves as an evolving evaluation platform that continuously adapts as new LLMs are introduced.
+Similar approaches could be extended to safety evaluations in broader AI systems.

+Additionally, future evaluation methods might consider releasing only the “seeds” or structural blueprints of datasets, along with test case generation procedures, rather than static test cases.
+This strategy would support the continuous creation of fresh, relevant test cases, ensuring that safety evaluations remain aligned with the changing threat environment.